 And the continuum of care doesn't end there.
 Dr. Sejpal notes, Once the procedure is complete, patients then follow up with the neurosurgeon and radiation oncologist to evaluate their outcomes and discuss any side effects.

 He continues, The team effort truly is a differentiator of Gamma Knife radiosurgery, and patients can have peace of mind that there are many experts determining the best plan of care for them, and its nice to have that collaboration and with several years of experience among some of our team members.

-Patients who receive Gamma Knife treatment at Florida Hospital have the benefit of a leading treatment team, but also the expertise built upon decades of clinical research and practice.
+Patients who receive Gamma Knife treatment at AdventHealth have the benefit of a leading treatment team, but also the expertise built upon decades of clinical research and practice.

-He explains that the Florida Hospital Gamma Knife team is specifically trained and certified to use this technology, which carries over 20 years of data to confirm its accuracy and success rate.
+He explains that the AdventHealth Gamma Knife team is specifically trained and certified to use this technology, which carries over 20 years of data to confirm its accuracy and success rate.

-Gamma Knife treatment at Florida Hospital is special in that we also have an academic research focus to our program.
+Gamma Knife treatment at AdventHealth is special in that we also have an academic research focus to our program.
 We carry an extra devotion to developing and delivering more personalized, leading-edge medicine while also having a faith-based mission behind it, says Dr. Potrebko.

 The Future of Gamma Knife

 Treating patients today is just one focus of the AdventHealth Gamma Knife team.
 Staff, including Dr. Potrebko, are actively involved in research.
 Dr. Potrebko is a faculty professor at the University of Central Florida College of Medicine and Adventist University of Health Sciences.
 Dr. Field is also an associate professor of neurosurgery at the University of Central Florida.